oviirup/tailwindcss-pluggables/.github/contributing.md

 ## About this project

 This project uses **bun.js** as a package manager.
+The project follows Tailwind CSS v4's [css-first architecture](https://tailwindcss.com/docs/adding-custom-styles#adding-custom-utilities), where utilities are defined using native CSS directives instead of JavaScript plugins.

 The project structure is as follows...

 ```
-src
+styles
-├── plugins
+├── index.css
-│   ├── index.ts
+├── animate.css
-│   ├── animate.ts
+├── drag.css
-│   ├── defaults.ts
+├── hocus.css
-│   └── ...
+└── ...
-├── index.ts
-└── utils.ts
 ```

-All plugins are kept in `src/plugins` directory, and exported individually as barrel exports from `src/plugins/index.ts` file.
+All plugins are kept in the `styles/` directory as CSS files.
+Each plugin file uses Tailwind CSS v4 directives like `@utility`, `@theme`, and `@custom-variant` to define utilities and variants.
+The `styles/index.css` file imports all individual plugin files for easy consumption.

 ## How Do I Contribute?